 Introduction to LLDP

-Link Layer Discovery Protocol or LLDP is used in network devices to know the identity, capabilities, and other devices in the network based on IEEE technology.
+Link Layer Discovery Protocol or LLDP is used in network devices to know the network’s identity, capabilities, and other devices based on IEEE technology.
 LLDP is a standard used in layer 2 of the OSI model.
-This is enabled in default mode and all supported interfaces send and receive LLDP packets from the networks.
-LLDP communicates with other devices and share information of other devices.
+This is enabled in default mode, and all supported interfaces send and receive LLDP packets from the networks.
+LLDP communicates with other devices and shares information with other devices.
 LLDP is used mainly to identify neighbors in the network so that security risks can be exposed.
-Destination address and cyclic redundancy check is used in LLDP frames.
+Destination address and cyclic redundancy check are used in LLDP frames.

-LLDP fits in the data link layer, which is in level 2 of the standard network architecture subscribed by the OSI (Open Systems Interconnection) model.
-This model prescribed by the International Organization for standardization deals with protocols for network communication between heterogeneous systems.
-In the OSI model, Information communication between 2 devices across the network is split into 7 layers and they are bundled over one another in a sequence and the layers are
+LLDP fits in the data link layer in level 2 of the standard network architecture subscribed by the OSI (Open Systems Interconnection) model.
+This model prescribed by the International Organization for Standardization deals with protocols for network communication between heterogeneous systems.
+In the OSI model, Information communication between 2 devices across the network is split into 7 layers, and they are bundled over one another in a sequence, and the layers are

 |2||Presentation layer||6||Manage Encryption and decryption of data||Host|